DonggeunYu/MEV-Attack-on-the-BSC/README.md

 - **sandwichFrontRun**: The transactions are performed in the following order `My Contract -> A Pool -> My Contract -> B Pool -> My Contract`.

-- **sandwichFrontRunDifficult**: The transaction is performed in the following order `My Contract -> A Pool -> B Pool -> My Contract`.
-In this case, each pool needs to verify that it can send tokens to the next pool and that the next pool can receive tokens.
-This can reduce the amount of token transfers.
+- **sandwichFrontRunDifficult**: The transaction is performed in the following order: `My Contract -> A Pool -> B Pool -> My Contract`.
+In this case, each pool needs to verify that it can send tokens to the next pool and that the next pool can receive tokens, which can reduce the number of token transfers.